-Earlier this year the administration awarded COHHIO a $1 million grant to pilot the use of TANF for diverting families from emergency shelters.
-The latest award will allow us to expand the Housing Now for Homeless Families program to serve approximately 3,500 families who are at-risk or already experiencing homelessness.
+In August 2020, the DeWine administration invested $15 million in federal Temporary Assistance for Needy Families (TANF) funding to provide homeless prevention and rapid rehousing services for families with children.
+Earlier this year, the administration awarded COHHIO a $1 million grant to pilot the use of TANF for diverting families from emergency shelters.
+The latest award will allow COHHIO to expand the Housing Now for Homeless Families program to serve approximately 3,500 families who are at-risk or already experiencing homelessness.